 “Trump created a cult of personality that is hard to dismantle,” said a former senior Republican official.
 “Conviction could do that.”

 And sometimes, whisper campaigns are all about elections in the future.
-In 2019, The Hill reported that Republicans were spreading rumors about Hillary Clinton’s plans to run for president.
+In 2019, Republicans were spreading rumors about Hillary Clinton’s plans to run for president.

 According to The Hill, Republicans were whispering that Clinton might suddenly burst into the 2020 race: